GabrielB03/system-resource-monitor/README.md

 ## License

-This project is licensed under the MIT license - see the [LICENSE]LICENSE file for details.
+This project is licensed under the MIT license - see the [LICENSE](LICENSE) file for details.